SDX administrative domains

 |Disk Space (GB)||840|

 Table 2 lists the resources allocated a subdomain named Test.
-This subdomain has been allocated 5 of its parent domain’s 10 CPU cores, leaving 5 cores that can be allocated to other subdomains of Owner.
+This subdomain has been allocated 5 of its parent domain’s 10 CPU cores, leaving 5 cores that can be allocated to other subdomains of the Owner.

 Table 2.
 Test Domain’s Resources